aisamanra/ndbl/README.md

 [TOML](https://github.com/mojombo/toml), both of which are significantly more complicated than NDBL.

+For incredibly basic configurations—in particular, if you do not use grouping at all—an NDBL file is also an executable BASH file which defines a slew of environment variables.

 Structure of an NDBL Document
 -----------------------------

 All NDBL documents consist of a sequence of multisets of key-value pairs.
 All data is represented as text; it is the responsibility of the library user to parse numeric data, boolean data, &c, during use.
+NBDL requires the use of UTF-8 as input and produces UTF-8 chunks when parsed.

 A _comment_ is introduced by any whitespace (including newlines) followed by a pound sign (`#`) and lasts until the end of a line.
 This